 In SQL Server, we have the concept of output parameters.
 You can use the output parameters to return a result from a stored procedure.
 Output is declared just like the input parameters, but the OUTPUT keyword needs to be specified.

-In this section, you will learn how you can use the output parameters.
-You will also see an example where we will use the output parameter to return a value.
+In this section, you will learn how to use the output parameters.
+You will also see an example of using the output parameter to return a value.

 The following stored procedure returns the sum of two numbers provided to it: